awsdocs/amazon-personalize-developer-guide/doc_source/export-data.md

 ### Service\-linked role policy for exporting a dataset<a name="role-policy-for-dataset-export-job"></a>

 The following example policy grants your Amazon Personalize service\-linked role permission to use the `PutObject` and `ListBucket` Actions\.
 Replace `bucket-name` with the name of your output bucket\.
-For information about attaching policies to a service\-linked IAM role, see [Attaching an Amazon S3 policy to the Amazon Personalize service role](granting-personalize-s3-access.md#attaching-s3-policy-to-role)\.
+For information about attaching policies to a service\-linked IAM role, see [Attaching an Amazon S3 policy to your Amazon Personalize service role](granting-personalize-s3-access.md#attaching-s3-policy-to-role)\.

 ```
 {